GSA/digitalgov.gov/content/resources/an-introduction-to-ato.md

 1. How **confidential** is the system's data?

     a.
-Are there secrets or private information that you need to protect?
+Are there secrets or private information that you need to protect?<br />
     b.
 Is there personal identifiable information (PII), contract data, or other special kinds of data?

 2. What is the importance of the system's **integrity**?

    a.
-What would be the impacts of the system getting defaced?
+What would be the impacts of the system getting defaced?<br />
    b.
 What could happen if the data was altered

 3. How important is the **availability** of the data?